polkadot-developers/substrate-developer-hub.github.io/docs/build-blockchain/interact-with-your-blockchain.md

 ---
-title: "Using the Substrate Scripts"
+title: "Interact with Your Blockchain"
 ---

 TODO